IRS Form 941 Instructions

 - Sole proprietorship: Individual who owns the company

-- Corporation or an LLC treated as a corporation: President, vice president, or other principal officer
+- Corporation or an LLC treated as a corporation: President, vice president, or other

-- Single-member LLC: Owner of the LLC or a principal officer
+or officer - Single-member LLC: Owner of the LLC or a principal officer

 - Trust or estate: The fiduciary